ascholerChemeketa/cs160Reader/_sources/LogicCircuits/OrGate.rst

         1               1               1
         =============   =============   =============

-Of course, these 1s and 0s can stand for any kind of information - the basic logic rule of OR is useful in many situations.
+Although the computer will only think in terms of 1 and 0, those can stand for any piece of information that has a true/false or yes/no answer.
 For example, maybe our two inputs represent "Is it raining right now?" and "Is rain forecast for later?" and our output represents "Bring an umbrella".
-The logical rule OR could decide if we need to have an umbrella with us; if it is raining now, or if it is expected to rain later (or if it is raining now and is expected to rain later) then we need an umbrella.
+The logical rule **OR** is appropriate to decide if we need to have an umbrella with us; if it is raining now, or if it is expected to rain later (or if it is raining now and is expected to rain later) then we need an umbrella.